Making learning fun and coding play

 Scratch is exciting (and compelling) because students get great results very quickly.
 For example, your child will leave their first Scratch session at QwertyKids with their very own interactive animation.
 Just a few sessions later, they’ll code a game complete with a timer and score!

 As you do your own investigations into coding you may come across an argument along the lines of: Scratch is not real programming, it’s just a toy…

-QwertyKids agrees with other experts that Scratch is deceptively simple but can produce complex projects, which – just like text-based programming – involve high-level problem solving skills and creativity.
+QwertyKids agrees with a number of other experts Scratch is deceptively simple but can produce complex projects, which — just like text-based programming — involve high-level problem solving skills and creativity.

 Another great thing about block-based languages like Scratch — particularly for first time coders — is that they minimise inevitable syntax errors.